 1.4.
 Paper purpose, scope, and outline

-In summary, the purpose of this paper is to evaluate the utility of DCNNs for both image recognition and semantic segmentation of images of natural landscapes.
+In summary, this paper evaluates the utility of DCNNs for both image recognition and semantic segmentation of images of natural landscapes.
 Whereas previous studies have demonstrated the effectiveness of DCNNs for classification of features in satellite imagery, we specifically use examples of high-vantage and nadir imagery that are commonly collected during geomorphic studies.
 In addition, whereas many previous studies have utilized DCNNs either specifically designed to recognize landforms, land cover or land use, or trained existing DCNN architectures from scratch using a specific dataset, the comparatively simple approach taken here is to repurpose an existing DCNN to a specific task.
-Previous studies have tended to use relatively large DCNN architectures, whereas here we use comparatively small, very fast Mobilenets v.2 framework.
-Further, we demonstrate how structured prediction using a fully connected CRF, can be used, in a semi-supervised manner, to efficiently generate ground truth label imagery and DCNN training libraries.
-Finally, we propose a hybrid method for accurate semantic segmentation based on combining 1) the recognition capacity of DCNNs to classify small regions in imagery, and 2) the ﬁne grained localization of fully connected CRFs for pixel level classification.
+Previous studies have tended to use relatively large DCNN architectures, whereas here we use the comparatively small, very fast MobileNetV2 framework.
+Further, we demonstrate how structured prediction using a fully connected CRF can be used in a semi-supervised manner to efficiently generate ground truth label imagery and DCNN training libraries.
+Finally, we propose a hybrid method for accurate semantic segmentation based on combining 1) the recognition capacity of DCNNs to classify small regions in imagery, and 2) the ﬁne grained localization of fully connected CRFs for pixel-level classification.

 The rest of the paper is organized as follows.
 First, we outline the CRF method, and its use in the generation of ground truth label images and DCNN training libraries.
 Then we detail the transfer learning approach taken to DCNN model repurposing, and how DCNN model predictions on small regions of an image may be used in conjunction with a CRF for semantic classification.
 Four data sets for image classification are introduced.
 The first is a large satellite data set consisting of various natural land covers and landforms, and the final three are from high-vantage or aerial imagery.
 Those three are also used for semantic classification.
 In either case, some data is used for training the DCNN, and some for testing classification skill (out-of-calibration validation).
 For each of the datasets, we evaluate the ability of the DCNN to classify regions of images or whole images correctly.
 The skill of the semantic segmentation is assessed.
 Finally, we discuss the utility of these findings and broader application of these methods for geomorphic research, before conclusions are drawn.